 Butcher's Grove in Horton Country Park LNR, Primroses are returning as a result of coppicing!
-April 2018
+March 2019

 Update:- Since the 1960's more than 90% of orchards have been lost in England.
-During 2012/2013 EEBC worked with the London Orchard Trust (Now called the Orchard Trust) to restore two orchards in Horton Country Park LNR both formerly were within the Long Grove Hospital Grounds.
-During 2018 volunteer effort focused on clearing encroaching scrub from around some of the old apple and pear trees in Lambert's Orchard and feeding the trees with a mulch of surplus wood chips provided by the Borough's tree contractor Advanced Tree Services.
-In addition the EEBC Countryside Team worked with the Orchard Trust to provide volunteer training.
+During 2012/2013 EEBC worked with the London Orchard Trust (Now called the Orchard Trust) to restore two orchards in Horton Country Park LNR, formerly both were within the Long Grove Hospital Grounds.
+During 2019 volunteer effort focused on clearing encroaching scrub from both Lambert's Orchard and Long Grove Orchard

-Horton Country Park LNR volunteer's receiving training from the London Orchard Trust in Lambert's Orchard January 2018
+Horton Country Park LNR Countryside Team volunteers receiving a pre-task briefing from Lindsay Coomber in Lambert's Orchard May 2019

-Pear blossom at Lambert's Orchard in Horton Country Park LNR April 2018
+Lambert's Orchard in Horton Country Park LNR scrub cleared to protect young fruit trees May 2019